Tuguldur-Tserenbaljir/mcp-servers/src/mcp-server-docker/README.md

 # 🐋 Docker MCP server

 An MCP server for managing Docker with natural language!
-Docker Desktop must be open inorder to run succesfully.
+Docker Desktop must be open in order to run successfully.

 ## 🪩 What can it do?